Skip to content

 SSH port & security settings

-Open the new SSH port 2222 (adjust accordingly):
+Open the new SSH port 2222 in the firewall (adjust accordingly):

 sudo ufw allow 2222/tcp